 Uninsured Children in the South

-The reductions in the number of uninsured children in the South were due in part to changes in federal Medicaid laws that required states to expand income eligibility levels for children and to increase gradually the minimum eligibility age.
-All but three Southern states expanded eligibility levels beyond the federal requirements, making even more children eligible for coverage under Medicaid.
+Medicaid is the federal-state health program for the poor.
+Reductions in the number of uninsured children in the South are largely attributable to changes in federal Medicaid laws that required states to expand income eligibility levels for children and to gradually increase the minimum eligibility age.
+Recent federal legislation required states to provide Medicaid coverage to children:

-The study analyzed 1994 Current Population Survey (CPS) data for 17 Southern states and the District of Columbia.
-Because of recent revisions to the CPS questionnaire, the 1994 CPS–which provided 1993 data–is the latest that can be reliably compared to earlier years.
-The report provides estimates of the number of uninsured children in 1993, trends in the number of uninsured children between 1988 to 1993, and 1996 Medicaid eligibility levels for each of the states.
-Data from the following states, along with the District of Columbia, were included in this report’s analysis: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
+Data presented in this factsheet are based on Uninsured Children in the South, prepared by the Southern Institute on Children and Families, November 1996.
+That study analyzed the 1994 Current Population Survey (CPS) data for 17 southern states and the District of Columbia.
+Because of recent revisions to the CPS questionnaire, 1994 — which provided 1993 data — is the latest that can be reliably compared to earlier years.
+Data are included for the District of Columbia and the following states: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and West Virginia.

 Uninsured Children in the South: